 How do I find the right architect for my renovation or extension?

-Not every architect specialises in residential renovations, so finding someone with relevant experience is key.
-That’s where Design for Me can help.
-It’s a platform that connects homeowners with vetted architects who are a good fit for your style, needs and budget.
+Not every architect specialises in residential renovations, so relevant experience matters.
+Design for Me helps you compare portfolios, message architects directly and shortlist those who fit your style, scope and budget.

 Conclusion: Don’t wait to get expert input